 A wire-frame model is first created, after which, the model is filled in with textures and then each limb is individually animated.
 This method allowed for not only more advanced animations but the amount of detail per character jumped dramatically.

-The models was created on SGI workstations running early versions of Alias "Power animator" running the IRIX AIX OS.
+The models were created on SGI workstations running early versions of Alias PowerAnimator on SGI's native os IRIX.

 The models are rigged with a bone system to allow for movement of the models, then posed and animated by key framing.
 After that, each frame in the animation is rendered out as a single still digital image which is then converted into the SNES sprite standard at a much lower quality, rather than drawing or painting them by hand either on paper or a 2D paint program.